nstucki/Betti-Matching-3D/README.md

-**Betti matching**: Topological loss and metric for 3D image segmentation
+**Betti Matching**: Topological loss and metric for 3D image segmentation
 ========

 [![DOI](https://img.shields.io/badge/arXiv-https%3A%2F%2Fdoi.org%2F10.48550%2FarXiv.2203.10202-B31B1B)](https://arxiv.org/abs/2407.04683)

-**What is Betti matching?** The topology of images is best captured by persistent homology, which can be represented in form of persistence barcodes.
+**What is Betti Matching?** The topology of images is best captured by persistent homology, which can be represented in form of persistence barcodes.
 An interval in the barcode represents a topological feature, e.g. a connected component in dimension 0, a loop in dimension 1 or a cavity in dimension 2.

 ![Betti_matching](.github/Betti-matching.png "Betti matching")

-Betti matching is a framework, based on the theory of induced matchings (see https://arxiv.org/abs/1311.3681, https://arxiv.org/abs/2407.04683), that matches intervals representing topological features, which sptially correspond to each other.
-It defines the Betti matching loss, which enforces topologically accurate image segmentations during training, and the Betti matching error, which serves as a metric for the evaluation of segmentation tasks.
+Betti Matching is a framework, based on the theory of induced matchings (see https://arxiv.org/abs/1311.3681, https://arxiv.org/abs/2407.04683), that matches intervals representing topological features, which sptially correspond to each other.
+It defines the Betti Matching loss, which enforces topologically accurate image segmentations during training, and the Betti Matching error, which serves as a metric for the evaluation of segmentation tasks.
 It can be seen as a refinement of the well-established Betti number error, by counting the features in both images that do not spatially correspond to a feature in the other image.

 ![Betti_matching_performance](.github/Betti-matching-error.png "Betti matching performance")

 **About the code**.
-We have provided the C++ code of Betti matching together with a pybind module that enables its usage in Python.
+We have provided the C++ code of Betti Matching together with a pybind module that enables its usage directly in Python.
 The introduction.ipynb notebook introduces the implemented functions and explains their functionality.

 ![introduction](.github/Betti-matching_vs_Wasserstein-matching.png "introduction cremi")

-Please follow the procedure below.

 ## Installation

 ### Build from source
-The command-line executable should be easily build with C++11 compilers such as G++, Clang, or Microsoft C++.
+The executable should be easily build with C++11 compilers such as G++, Clang, or Microsoft C++.
 To build the command-line executable from source:

 	% mkdir build